hyperledger/indy-node/getting-started.md

 sovrin> prompt ALICE
 ALICE>
 ```
 Next, we will create a new empty wallet for Alice.
 Creating a new empty wallet basically resets the agent to a clean slate.
 Because this is the first time you're setting this up, this step is not actually necessary.
-If you're wanting to do interact with other DIDs held by the agent then this does become necessary.
+If you're wanting to interact with other DIDs held by the agent then this does become necessary.

 It's a good habit to get into.
 Go ahead and create the new wallet now: